-- ANA001, which is a proprietary oral niclosamide formulation and is being developed as a treatment for patients with moderate coronavirus disease (COVID-19).
-ANA001 is currently being studied in a 60-subject Phase 2 clinical trial conducted in the United States, with a Phase 3 component dependent on the outcome of the Phase 2 data.; - NB-01, which was primarily focused on the development of a treatment for painful diabetic neuropathy (PDN).
+- ANA001, which is a proprietary oral niclosamide formulation is being developed as a treatment for patients with moderate coronavirus disease (COVID-19).
+Enrollment in the Phase 2 clinical trial for ANA001 was closed in July 2022 and a Phase 3 component is planned dependent on the outcome of the Phase 2 data and feedback from the FDA.; - NB-01, which was primarily focused on the development of a treatment for painful diabetic neuropathy (PDN).
 The Company is currently exploring alternatives with respect to the future of NB-01, including bringing the NB-01 asset to the market through a different regulatory pathway, such as with an orphan drug indication or as a nutraceutical; - NB-02, which has the potential to treat the symptoms of cognitive impairment and modify the progression of neurodegenerative diseases associated with the malfunction of a protein called tau, and with amyloid beta plaque deposition.
 The Company has postponed continued work on the Investigation New Drug application to the FDA for NB-02 and the first human clinical trials for NB-02 until global health and macroeconomic conditions improve.
 The Company is also considering engaging with a strategic partner with respect to further development of NB-02; and - Gemcabene, which is currently being assessed as an acute indication for COVID-19 in combination with ANA001.
 Gemcabene was previously focused on developing and commercializing therapies for the treatment of dyslipidemia, a serious medical condition that increases the risk of life-threatening cardiovascular disease, focused on orphan indications such as homozygous familial hypercholesterolemia, as well as nonalcoholic fatty liver disease/nonalcoholic steatohepatitis.